The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 The genius thing about meditation, however, lies in its unspoken rule: you're sort of allowed to lose focus.

-Without these, you’d get frustrated at how often your mind wanders to thinking about your grocery list or that work deadline.
-That frustration then becomes more mental noise—more thoughts, more emotion—pulling you even further away from the practice.
+Without them, you'd get frustrated at how often your mind drifts to your grocery list or that work deadline.
+That frustration then becomes more mental noise—more thoughts, more emotion—pulling you even further from the practice.

-But you'll also know not to forget that you’re human, and humans evolved to act on instinct; to be flexible and agile when it comes to planning; to grab at survival rewards quickly and without thinking before they vanish.
+But don't forget that you're human, and humans evolved to act on instinct—to grab at survival rewards quickly and without thinking.

-This is crucial because, in addition to it being fully deserved—again just like in meditation—self-compassion is actively required with this method.
+This is crucial because, in addition to it being fully deserved—just like in meditation—self-compassion is actively required with this method.

-Remember: much of the reason we actually engage in our vices is to relieve or distract away bad feelings.
-So if you lose the usual stress, regret, and self-reprimand of your “self-control failings” (I use quotes because, as you now know, they’re not really that), you lose much of the inner turmoil and pain that, ironically, drive the desire for more vices.
+Remember: much of the reason you engage in your vices is to relieve or distract away bad feelings.
+If you lose the usual stress, regret, and self-reprimand of your "self-control failings"—which, as you now know, aren't really that—you lose much of the inner turmoil that drives the desire for more vices.

-So I'll say it plainly:As with meditation, the skill to gain with this method isn't so much the ability to sustain perfect adherence to the rules (although that is important).No, the skill is honing your ability to catch yourself when you deviate, and to return to the proper path as quickly and painlessly as possible.
+So I'll say it plainly:The skill to gain with this method isn't the ability to sustain perfect adherence to the rules—although that matters.The skill is honing your ability to catch yourself when you deviate, and to return to the proper path as quickly and painlessly as possible.

 And the only way to do that is with instant and unconditional self-compassion.

-If you think of meditation as a kind of strength-building exercise, what do you think a “rep” would be?
+If you think of meditation as a strength-building exercise, what would a "rep" be?

 Nope.